procount/pinn/README.md

 Note that if only one OS is installed then the boot selector will not be displayed and the OS will be automatically booted.

 ![alt text](screenshots/boot_select.png "Easily select which OS you want to boot from a list of those currently installed")

+#### Self Update

+If PINN is connected to the internet, it will check for the latest version available for download.
+If a newer version is available, a dialog box will pop-up showing the latest version number and the recent cahnges made.
+You then have the option to cancel the update, download it, or ignore this version.
+If you cancel, the dialog box will keep popping up to remind you each time PINN starts.
+If you select ignore, this version will be ignored and no dialogs will popup again until another later version is released.
+If you choose to download this update, the zip file will be downloaded and will overwrite your current version of PINN.
+PINN will then reboot the RPi and restart PINN.

 ==